fankershuaideyi/251-Assignment1-2022-YIfan-Qiu-Fangxiao-Cui/README.md

 ####       New:

 ​         It is a function from File's button, In this function, it could create a new page in the screen, At the moment, it could choose some save function to use.

+###        Yaml:
+        We have a function that we will save the text color you have changed if you exit.
+For example you change the font color to green and then exit.
+Next open the Text Editor the font color will be green at start.

 #### Save：